RafaiTariq/All-Prime-Numbers/README.md

 # All-Prime-Numbers
-This VB code lists all the primr numbers until the entered value
+This VB code lists all the prime numbers until the entered value